Condensation, Damp and Mould

 Landlords should:

-- work with tenants to determine the cause of the problem
+- Work with tenants to find out the cause of the problem.

-- arrange for redecoration after any treatment and use specialist bathroom or kitchen paint, or wallpaper paste with an anti-fungicidal additive
+- Redecorate after treatment and use specialist bathroom or kitchen paint, or wallpaper paste with an anti-fungicidal additive.

 Other types of damp